-FIGURE 3. (a) TEM image of gold nanorods synthesized electrochemically in micellar solution38 under the best conditions. (b) Size distribution of the nanorods, (c) Absorption spectrum of these nanorods, (d) Simulated spectra of nanorods of different aspect (length to width) ratios.
+FIGURE 3. (a) TEM image of gold nanorods synthesized electrochemically in micellar solution38 under the best conditions. (b) Size distribution of the nanorods. (c) Absorption spectrum of these nanorods. (d) Simulated spectra of nanorods of different aspect (length to width) ratios.

-For details see, e.g.,:
+Metals Confined in Time and For details see, e.g.,:

-Some Interesting Properties of VOLUMES4 NUMBER 4 Metals Confined in Time and Nanometer Space of Different Shapes MOSTAFA A FL-SAVED
+Nanometer Space of Different Shapes MOSTAFA A FL-SAVED